 - 12. The ERA's process to estimate DRP, and accompanying tools, is designed so that stakeholders can replicate the calculation.
 Once the settings and spreadsheet templates have been established in Bloomberg, Excel and R, the estimation process is deterministic. - 13.
-The DRP estimation process consists of the following seven steps: - 1) Determining the Benchmark Sample - Identifying a sample of bonds based on the benchmark sample selection criteria. - 2) Collecting Data and Converting Yields to Australian Dollar Equivalents - Collecting data for the benchmark sample of bonds over the averaging period.
-This data represents a 'time series' of yields related to each bond. - Converting yields for bonds denominated in foreign currencies into Australian dollar (AUD). - 3) Averaging Yields over the Averaging Period - Calculating an average AUD equivalent bond yield for each bond across the averaging period. - Creating a static copy of AUD yield data, remaining term to maturity and AUD face values. - As R has limitations in acquiring certain specialist Bloomberg data, R will pull data from the "AUD_Yield_Data_Static" Excel worksheet.
+The DRP estimation process consists of the following seven steps: - 1) Determining the benchmark sample - Identifying a sample of bonds based on the benchmark sample selection criteria. - 2) Collecting data and converting yields to Australian dollar equivalents - Collecting data for the benchmark sample of bonds over the averaging period.
+This data represents a 'time series' of yields related to each bond. - Converting the bond yields from the sample into hedged Australian dollar (AUD) equivalent yields inclusive of Australian swap rates. - 3) Averaging yields over the averaging period - Calculating an average AUD equivalent bond yield for each bond across the averaging period. - Creating a static copy of AUD yield data, remaining term to maturity and AUD face values. - As R has limitations in acquiring certain specialist Bloomberg data, R will pull data from the "AUD_Yield_Data_Static" Excel worksheet.

-4) Estimating Curves
+4) Estimating curves